 Greece in April 2014.
 This second conference has been organized with colleagues from the

 Athens University Of Economics & Business in the deep center of the famous town.
 From this

 conference, ISCO topics has been extended to Theoretical Computer Science aspects of Combinatorial

 Optimization.
-The Spring school was organized around "Mathematical Programming and Design
+A Spring School was organized around "Mathematical Programming and Design

 of Approximation Algorithms" with lectures by David Shmoys and David Williamson from Cornell University, USA.